'Reckless': Doctors Question Trump Resuming Activities So Quickly

 "We know he fails to use a mask and continues to act irresponsibly in that manner," Mina wrote.
 "They should be working as diligently as possible to ensure that the president does not pose a clear and present danger to any other people."

 Moreover, the CDC recommends people with more serious cases of the disease remain in isolation even longer — for up to 20 days.
-It's unclear how to characterize the President's case since so little information has been released.
+It's unclear how to characterize the president's case since so little information has been released.
 His doctors have given conflicting information, sometime suggesting it was a mild case.
 At the same time, he received treatment typically used in severe cases.

-"I think it's not likely the case that the president had a severe bout but, again, more transparency would make that an easier determination to make," said Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.
+"I think it's not likely the case that the president had a severe bout, but again, more transparency would make that an easier determination to make," said Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.

 The steroid the president was prescribed could also potentially extend how long he may be infectious by suppressing his immune system's response to the virus, several experts said.

-"The game-changer here is the steroids," Dr. Ashish Jha, dean of the Brown School of Public Health, said in an interview.
+"The game changer here is the steroids," Dr. Ashish Jha, dean of the Brown School of Public Health, said in an interview.
 "There is now pretty good evidence it can lengthen viral shedding in COVID-19."

 Allowing the president to resume activities prematurely "certainly is consistent with the idea of at every turn doing less than is appropriate," said Marc Lipsitch, a professor of epidemiology at the Harvard T.H.
 Chan School of Public Health.